skleha/thinApp/README.md

 ## thinApp

-The task here was to create a lightweight app, the thinnest possible, that responded to http requests using technologies that I was familiar with.
+The task here was to create a lightweight app, the thinnest possible, that responded to http requests using Express.
 I used the following process and technologies:
 1. Set up new npm package
 2. Install Express
 3. Create app.js